 New Zealand Diploma in Health and Wellbeing (Applied Practice) (Level 5)

 The NZ government is now funding the New Zealand Diploma in Health and Wellbeing Level 5 programme under the new Targeted Training and Apprenticeship Fund.
 This means the course has been identified a priority area of training by the Government and is therefore offered at no cost to students.

 The Diploma in Health and Wellbeing (Applied Practice – Youth Work) (Level 5) recognises the competence, knowledge, and skills required across a range of occupations and disciplines, to support people to achieve their health and wellbeing aspirations.

-Graduates will be able to work in the health and wellbeing work sector.
-They will be equipped with a broad operational and theoretical knowledge of working in settings including youth work, disability support, healthcare services, home & community support, health & addiction support, and social services – as well as te reo Maori, tikanga and kawa.
+Graduates will be equipped with a broad operational and theoretical knowledge of working in settings including youth work, disability support, healthcare services, home & community support, health & addiction support, and social services – as well as te reo Maori, tikanga and kawa.
 They may progress to advanced diploma or degree level studies in a range of Health-related professions.
 Graduates will be able to work independently as practitioners in some sectors, or under the supervision of professional or qualified clinicians, in others.

 If you wish to enrol in this course, you must:

 - have a general interest in working in the Health & Wellbeing or Youth Work sectors

 - hold a Health & Wellbeing or Youth Work Level 4 qualification

 Or you must :

 - have evidence of successful study at Level 3 and have evidence of one year’s professional experience in a health and wellbeing context

 - Special admission may be granted for applicants who are over the age of twenty and have at least 18 month’s successful fulltime work experience in a Health & Wellbeing setting which can be verified by 2 referees.